Table of Contents

 #81 Take a brain break

-Sometimes one of the most productive things you can do now is to give yourself a break.
-Try doing a few stretches or moving around to help get your blood flowing.
+Sometimes, one of the most productive things you can do now is to give yourself a break.
+Try stretching or moving around to help get your blood flowing.

 This 10 minute Yoga stretch is a good starting point: